-Many pet parents already use CBD for their furry friend.
+Many pet parents already use CBD for their dogs and cats.
 Some think it helps calm their dog in the face of fireworks.
 Others think it reduces their pet’s stiff joints or improve overall mood.
 Pet parents often go down the route of CBD because it’s a natural, plant based product.
-However, until recently it was unclear what the rules are.
+However, until recently it was unclear what the rules are regarding CBD for dogs and cats.
 The British Small Animal Veterinary Association (BSAVA) weighed in to provide some much needed guidance.
 The GreenBox experts have gathered the facts for their readers on the topic for you.
 Read on below!

 CBD oil for dogs and cats

 In the UK today there is not a single CBD product authorised for use in cats and dogs.
 A CBD company would need to apply for authorisation via the government’s vet authority, the VMD.
 So far, no company has done this.
 Therefore, those CBD brands with paws on the label and pet references are just marketing ploys.
-None are officially products for pets!
+None are officially products specifically for pets!
+They are just normal CBD oils with pet stickers on.

 What the studies says